Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Distribution of vortices in disordered superconductors

-A general feature of the strong disorder region is the relative insensitivity of the order parameter to the increase of the magnetic field.
-In part, this is due to the fact that we model the magnetic field in the so called Peierls substitution that neglects the coupling of the spin to the magnetic field.
+A general feature of the strong disorder region is the relative insensitivity of the order parameter to the increase of the magnetic flux.
+In part, this is due to the fact that we model the magnetic flux in the so called Peierls substitution that neglects the coupling of the spin to the magnetic field.
 However, it also contributes that vortices occur in regions where the superconducting order parameter is already heavily suppressed by disorder, which is amplified by coherence effects, so they barely induce a further suppression.
-We shall see in next section that this feature has important consequences in observables such as the critical magnetic field or the spatial average of the order parameter.
+We shall see in Section~\ref{sec:characterization} that this feature has important consequences in observables such as the critical magnetic flux or the spatial average of the order parameter.
+Finally, we note that in this section we have employed a $60\times60$ lattice.
+The reason for that is twofold, on the one hand numerical convergence is much slower as disorder increases.
+On the other hand, finite size effects are suppressed by disorder so, at least in the region where disorder destroys the vortex lattice, we do not think a larger sizes $> 60\times60$ will change the results qualitatively.
+However, as mentioned earlier, larger lattices will be necessary for a more quantitatively description of the vortex distribution in this region.

-The cartoon in Fig.~\ref{Fig:phase_diagram} is a pictorial summary of the results of this section.
-The question mark indicates that we cannot provide a quantitative characterization of the corresponding disordered phase.